mbakalarski/netclab-xp/README.md

 * **RESTCONF-enabled routers**
   *Currently supported:* Arista EOS

 * **Other vendors**
   Not yet supported.
-Additional capabilities may be added via new providers or JSON-RPC through `provider-http` where applicable.
+Additional capabilities may be added via new providers or JSON-RPC through `provider-http` if applicable.

 ---